autowarefoundation/autoware.universe/f1tenth/readme.md

 # Autoware F1tenth Recordreplay Demo

+This tutorial uses ros galactic due to the fact the Nvidia Jetson only supports Ubuntu 20.04 or below.
+To natively build and run autoware without using docker, galactic instead of humble is used to increase system compatibility.

 ## How to set up autoware development environment

 1. Clone `autowarefoundation/autoware` and move to the directory.